chazzka/clanekforest/clanek.md

 Note: Tree $T_{j}$ is actually a Hasse diagram of the ordered set $(V_j,\subseteq)$.

-Consider now Px datapoint .
+Consider now minified example where Px datapoint  .
 Figure X shows that the whole space is considered a range, and it is now splitting as we go deeper in the tree.
 Again, each node is assigned a depth and the deeper the point is in the tree, the less probability is for the point to be an anomaly.
 The Px area gets assigned the depth of 5, which is lower than the adjoining areas.
 This is crucial distinction which makes the novelty detection possible.
 Figure X shows, that after three runs, as opposed to the previous Outlier detection example, where the Px area was assigned regular, it is assigned novelty now.